metaleap/go-ngine/README.md

 - renders a scene of textured primitive meshes such as cubes, pyramids, planes, quads, with multiple cameras and render-to-texture pipeline
 - a single mesh can be reused by multiple "models" (differently textured), which can be reused by multiple "nodes" (essentially a potentially recursive hierarchy of transformations applied to a model in world space).
+- cubemapped skybox
-- Permutated fx-shaders / uber-shader system (simple and incomplete for now)
+- Permutated fx-shaders / uber-shader system (fairly simple-minded for now)
 - post-processing effects -- but only a few very simple ones implemented yet (gamma, grayscale...)

 Coming up soon: